sujumayas/pong-lua/readme.md

 - `love.graphics.printf(text, x, y, [width], [align])` > Versatile print function that can align text left, right, or center on the screen.
 - `love.window.setMode(width, height, params)` > Used to initialize the window's dimensions and to set parameters like vsync (vertical sync), whether we're fullscreen or not, and whether the window is resizable after startup.
 Actually we are going to use `push library` later.

+### PONG-1: The low res update important functions

+- `love.graphics.setDefaultFilter(min, mag)` > Sets the texture scaling filter when minimizing and magnifying textures and fonts; default is bilinear, which causes blurriness, and for our use cases we will typically want nearest-neighbor filtering (`nearest`), which results in perfect pixel upscaling and downscaling, simulating retro feel.

+- `love.keypressed(key)` > A LOVE2D callback function that executes whenever we press a key, assumming we've implemented this in our main.lua, in the same vein as `love.load()`, `love.update(dt)` and `love.draw()` It recieves a key 'string'.

+- `love.event.quit()` > Simple function that terminates the application.